Red-State Voters Opt for Obamacare

 - A ballot measure to extend Medicaid expansion, and fund it with increased cigarette taxes, failed in Montana.

 - Medicaid expansion is a central tenet of President Barack Obama's Affordable Care Act (ACA).
 It makes people living up to 138 percent of the federal poverty line eligible for Medicaid, the government-run health insurance program for the poor.

 - Only one state, Maine, had approved Medicaid expansion through the ballot box before Tuesday.

 - It was the first time voters directly weighed in on provisions of the ACA since Congressional Republicans tried to repeal it.

-In a test of support for President Barack Obama's Affordable Care Act (ACA) in red states, which make up the bulk of the 14 holdouts.
-It will be the first referendum on provisions of the ACA since Congressional Republicans tried and failed to repeal it last year.
+In a test of support for President Barack Obama's Affordable Care Act (ACA), voters approved Medicaid expansion in three red states on Tuesday -- Idaho, Nebraska and Utah.
+It was the first referendum on provisions of the ACA since Congressional Republicans tried and failed to repeal it last year.

 Supporters of Medicaid expansion see it as a vital part of the social safety net, especially because qualifying for Medicaid in nonexpansion states can be tough.
 Opponents, however, see expansion as fiscally irresponsible since states will start picking up 10 percent of the costs in 2020.

 Montana expanded Medicaid in 2015, but under the deal struck in the state legislature, it is set to expire June 30.
 Residents were voting on whether to extend it, and how the state would fund their portion of it.
 The ballot measure proposed hiking taxes on tobacco products to $2 per pack.

 Tobacco interests spent $17 million to defeat the ballot measure.

 In Idaho and Nebraska, the measures passed with 63 percent and 53 percent of the vote, respectively.